 Principles of Sociology

 (4 credits)(IGE option under Self and Society) An introduction tosociology, its major concepts, tools and perspectives.
-This courseprovides an understanding of societies, of culture, of major social institutions such as the family, religion, and education, of social inequality, and of social change.
+This courseprovides an understanding of societies; of culture; of major socialinstitutions such as the family, religion and education; of socialinequality; and of social change.

 SOC 340 -

 A comprehensive introduction to sociological research methods with emphasis on survey research.
 An opportunity for sociology majors or others to apply this methodology in the conduct of major research in an area determined in consultation with the instructor.
 Finished research reports will be considered for presentation at various sociological association meetings.
 Prerequisites: SOC101 or equivalent.
 Recommend general education writing requirement, (4 credits, alternate years, consult department)

-Total credits required: 26
+Total credits required: 24

-(Students completing a major in psychology who have completed PSY215, Research Methods I, and who complete a sociology minor may complete any 2- or 4-credit sociology course in place of SOC340, Sociological Research or SOC351, Ethnographic Research.)
+*For students seeking teaching endorsement: SOC202, Social Problems is required; SOC210SS, Marriage and Family and SOC304CC Ethnicity Power and Identity, are strongly recommended.
+(Students completing a major in psychology who have completed PSY215, Research Design and Introductory Statistics, and who complete a sociology minor may complete any 4-credit sociology course in place of SOC340, Research Methods.)